Officerwasu/CTF-Walkthrough/Natas/Readme.md

 ## Natas 2-3

-In this level just check for the /robots.txt in the website and we find s3cr3t directory
+In this level just check for the /robots.txt in the website and we find s3cr3t directory is disallowed

 ![image](https://github.com/user-attachments/assets/5fa547f7-c80f-4c7f-95b9-1ec84d06a711)